Electronic Filing of Motor Fuels Tax Returns

 Gasoline, Special Fuels, Liquefied Petroleum, Transporter, and Terminal

 Operator returns and/or reports.
-The Department has maintained the
+DOR has maintained the

 Federation of Tax Administrators' (FTA) Uniformity standards.
 However,